SPLATPLAYS/geogeeks-au.github.io/2026/0705_australind.md

 Book your train ticket at [transwa.wa.gov.au](https://transwa.wa.gov.au).

-* Outward: 09:25 from Perth City Station, Platform 3
+* Outward: 09:25 from Perth City Station, Platform 3.
+Arrives at Pinjarra at 10:42.
-* Return: 15:55 from Pinjarra
+* Return: 15:55 from Pinjarra.
+Arrives at Perth at 17:14.

 To stay in touch on the day, [join the Geogeeks Slack](https://join.slack.com/t/geogeeks/shared_invite/zt-13fnotoqb-YkyMTmvwZEB_nDUis_30hw).